Ocado elevated to the FTSE 100

 'Stay of execution'

 M&S narrowly avoided demotion.
-It's falling sales and share price are blamed on a failure to win back customers, as well as a poor online operation.
+Its falling sales and share price are blamed on a failure to win back customers, as well as a poor online operation.

 Mr Khalaf says the retailer's survival in the FTSE 100 may be "a stay of execution rather than a full pardon".
 M&S shares are down 5.5% this year.